ramovharotondwa65-cpu/Bright_Light_TV_ANALYSIS/README.md

 -NAME	The first name of the user.

 -SURNAME	The last name of the user.

 -EMAIL	The email address of the user, used for communication and verification.

 -GENDER	The gender of the user (e.g., male or female).

 -RACE	The racial demographic category of the user (e.g., black, white, coloured).

 -AGE	The age of the user, which helps analyze viewing behavior across age groups.

 -PROVINCE	The South African province where the user resides.
 Useful for geographical viewership analysis.

 -SOCIAL_MEDIA_HANDLE	The user’s social media username or handle, which can be used for digital engagement analysis.

 Dataset 2: Viewing Data
 Column Name	Description

 USERID	A unique identifier that links the viewing data to the corresponding user in the first dataset.

 CHANNEL2	The TV channel or program name being viewed.

-RECORDDATE2	The date and time when the viewing activity occurred (in the format YYYY/MM/DD HH:MI).
+RECORDDATE2	The date and time when the viewing activity occurred (in the format YYYY/MM/DD HH:MI:SS).

 DURATION2	The total duration of time (HH:MM:SS) that the user spent watching the specific channel or program.
 PROBLEM STATEMENT